ccheptea/beautiful-jekyll/_posts/2017-10-13-auto-value-curious-builder-trick.md

 ## Reduce even more code

 The code above is probably where you would stop.
-But, though it is a minor improvement, my personal preference is to get rid of the ```build()``` method, as well.
+But, though it is a minor improvement, my personal preference is to get rid of the ```build()``` method as well.
 That is because it is, more or less, a method you would copy and paste from another event class.
 So, I would add an extra parameter to our ```BaseBuilder``` interface that will allow us to declare the ```build()``` method generically.
 Our final version of the above code looks like this:

 ```java